Ginkooo/screentime/README.md

 `cargo install`

 # Usage:
+1. Run `screentime`

-Make a `GET` request to `http://127.0.0.1` and it will respond you with your today's screentime
+2. Make a `GET` request to `http://127.0.0.1` and it will respond you with your today's screentime

 # Features: